PKPakpoom/PKPakpoom/README.md

 My name is Pakpoom Khongsotthi (Pai) from Thailand.
 I'm just an ordinary guy with an interest in coding.

-# Favorite emoji
+# Favorite emoji 🤓

-My favorite is 🤓🤓🤓.
+My favorite emoji is 🤓🤓🤓.